-Students must attend a minimum of XXX hours during the field internship experience phase of education.
-Tardiness is not acceptable.
+Students must attend a minimum of XXX hours during the capstone field internship phase of education.
+Tardiness is a disruption of the learning environment and is not acceptable.
 Any student arriving late to an internship shift may be sent home by the preceptor and the hours will count as an absence.
 The maximum number of hours that may be rescheduled is XX hours.
-Notification to the Clinical/Field Coordinator of a missed shift must be by email prior to the scheduled shift start time.
+Notification to the Clinical Coordinator of a missed shift must be by email prior to the scheduled shift start time.
 The student must also notify the clinical site via the preferred method specified by the facility.
 The instructor will counsel students demonstrating attendance issues.

 Instructor Name: Phone: E-mail:

-XXXX (office) XXX-XXX-XXXX XXXXXXXXX
+XXXX (office) XXX-XXX-XXXX XXXXXXXXXX

 (cell) XXX-XXX-XXXX